Riteshgavali/Bloc_Employee/README.md

 # Bloc_Employee
-Its the Project tht is created using BLOC employess salary Increment and Decrement using BLOC structure
+Its the Project tht is created using BLOC,
+Employees salary Increment and Decrement using BLOC structure